DPhil in History

 A minimum of 500 words to a maximum of 1,000 words

 Your research proposal must be written in English.
-A bibliography may also be provided and is not included in the word count, though any footnotes should be included.
+A bibliography may also be provided and is not included in the word count, though any footnotes (including references) are included.

 If possible, please ensure that the word count is clearly displayed on the document.